caido/documentation/src/features/overview/scope.md

 Once you have created a scope preset, you can apply it to the HTTP history and Search pages by selecting it from the "Scope Preset" dropdown located in the top left corner of each page.

-When you select a scope preset from the dropdown, the table in the page will be filtered based on the hosts defined in the selected scope preset.
+When you select a scope preset from the dropdown, the table on the page will be filtered based on the hosts defined in the selected scope preset.

 <img alt="Selecting scope" src="/_images/history_selecting_scope.png" no-shadow/>